Top of the page

 Most of these devices can adjust to different levels of activity.
 For example, if you begin to walk, the device increases how much blood it pumps.
 Your doctor will tell you if your device does this.

 Your doctor will give you detailed instructions about how to care for your device.
+These will include how to care for the exit site, where the cable comes out of your belly.

 A team of specialists will help you with your device and your treatment plan.
 You'll have regular follow-up visits to check your health and make sure your device is working well.